Meiningen, Germany Guide

 Day Trips

-Approx. 1 hour 15 minutes by car or train Coburg is dominated by the impressive Veste Coburg, one of Germany's largest and most well-preserved castles.
-Explore the castle's art collections, wander through the charming Altstadt (Old Town), and visit the Ehrenburg Palace, the former ducal residence.
+Approximately 1 hour 15 minutes by car Coburg is a town dominated by the impressive Veste Coburg, one of Germany's largest castles.
+Explore the castle's art collections and enjoy panoramic views of the surrounding countryside.
+Wander through Coburg's charming old town, with its market square and Renaissance-era buildings.
+Visit the Ehrenburg Palace, the former residence of the Dukes of Coburg.

-Approx. 1 hour 30 minutes by car or train Würzburg
+Approximately 1 hour 45 minutes by car Bad Kissingen

 Travel Time